 It’s a journey. . .
 I am pleased and proud that you have included my shop and my website as a part of your exploration.
 I invite you to continue your own research, and keep on learning about your allergy in whatever ways suit you.
 You can choose your jewelry with confidence, and wear what you love.

-©2019 Naturally Nickel Free.
-All contents and material on this website are copyrighted by Naturally Nickel Free unless otherwise stated.
+©2010-2023 Naturally Nickel-Free.
+All contents and material on this website are copyrighted by Naturally Nickel-Free unless otherwise stated.
 All Rights Reserved.
 Disclaimer: None of the information on this or any of my pages is intended to be medical advice.
-If you suspect that you have a medical condition, such as a nickel allergy, please seek the advice of a medical professional.
+If you think you might have a medical condition, such as a nickel allergy, please seek the advice of a qualified doctor.